Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Final Thoughts

 Are edibles better than vaping?
 That’s entirely up to you and what you want to get out of your cannabis experience.
-Edibles are generally longer lasting, but they take longer to take effect and have greater potential for overuse.
+Edibles generally last longer but take longer to take effect and have greater potential for overuse.
 Edibles also have the benefit of being nearly entirely discreet.
 Of course, there are also plenty of edible types beyond the standard gummies and brownies, making them a flexible option.

 However, vaping is more flexible.
 It’s easy to manage dosages, and the effects can be felt nearly immediately.
 Vaping also offers a wide range of different cartridges.